 Your GPS watch or laser rangefinder is a powerful tool here, but you have to use it correctly.
 Most devices will give you a number to the "front" of the green.
 With a false front, this number can be your biggest enemy.
 It tells you the distance to the fringe, but not the distance you need to carry to get over the problematic slope.

-Here’s how to use get smarter about your devices:
+Here’s how to use your devices smarter:

 - Get the "Carry" Number: Instead of just lasering the flag or looking at the middle yardage, try to laser the top of the crest or find a spot on the green that you know is at least 5-10 yards past the front edge.
 This becomes your new minimum carry distance.